minielectron/data-structure-and-coding-problems/src/datastructure/graphs/udemy/graph.md

 - Shortest path only for directed acyclic graph [O(V+E)] linear runtime

 # Dynamic programming
-We can convert the dynamic problems in DAG and solve it in line time
+We can convert the dynamic problems in DAG and solve it in linear time

 # Cycle detection